Who is Peter Janko?

 Peter’s first career was with a leading Chicago marketing research firm.
 After a few years, he went back to school to study electronics leading to a new career in engineering, first in product design, then telecommunications.
 In 2002, Pete started a business in architectural historic preservation & restoration.

-Peter currently sits on the Board of the Preservation Trades Network (PTN), a national non-profit organization which provides education, networking and outreach for the traditional building trades.
+Peter, until recently, sat on the Board of the Preservation Trades Network (PTN), a national non-profit organization which provides education, networking and outreach for the traditional building trades.
 He previously served on the McHenry County Historic Preservation Commission.

 Peter and his wife Nancy live in Marengo in a house they built together, pioneer style, in 1989; they have two adult children.